elasticio/api-docs/source/includes/_components.md

 #### Authorization
-The component should belongs to one of the client's team or organization respectively unless it has `TenantAdmin` role.
+The component should belong to one of the client's team or organization respectively unless it has `TenantAdmin` role.
 Contact support team to get this role.